scalr-tutorials/scalr-infoblox-webhook/README.md

 ## Setup instructions

-The instructions below are written for RHEL 7 / Centos 7.
-Adapt as necessary for other distributions.
+The instructions below are for setting up the Infoblox Scalr Webhook

 ## create a folder for the webhook
 ```